Guarantees for Spontaneous Synchronization on Random Geometric Graphs: The Random Geometric Graph on the Sphere

-We now present the proof of the main theorem. \begin{proof}[Proof of Theorem \ref{MainThm}] As explained above, we verify that the three conditions listed in Theorem \ref{thm:kassabovetal} are satisfied.
+Recall the choice of $\varepsilon$ in the beginning to conclude the proof. \end{proof} We now present the proof of the main theorem. \begin{proof}[Proof of Theorem \ref{MainThm}] As explained above, we verify that the three conditions listed in Theorem \ref{thm:kassabovetal} are satisfied.
 Thanks to Lemma \ref{lemma:First_Condition}, we know that $\frac{\| \DE_A\|}{np} < \frac{1}{12}$ with the required probability.
 To verify the second condition, we apply triangular inequality to obtain

 To deal with the first term in the right hand side, observe that the entries of $D-\Ex D $ are only nonzero on the diagonal and $ (D-\Ex D)_{ii} = \sum_{j=1}^n \mathds{1}_{\langle X_i,X_j\rangle \ge t_{p,d}}-p$.
 Conditioned on $X_i$, the distribution of $(D-\Ex D)_{ii}$ is a centered binomial random variable and we apply Chernoff's deviation again to obtain, for every $\delta >0$,